hed-standard/hed-specification/hedspec/HEDspecification.md

     !# end schema
 ```

 The section separator lines (`!# start schema`, `!# end schema`, `!# end hed`) must only appear once in the file and must appear in that order within the file.
 A section separator is a line starting with !#.

 The body of the HED specification consists of two types of lines: top-level node-specification specifications and other node specifications.
-Each specification is a single line in the _.mediawiki_ file.
+Each specification is a single line in the `.mediawiki` file.
 Empty lines or lines containing only blanks are ignored.
 The basic format for a node-specification is:

-    `node-name  &lt;nowiki>{attributes}[description]&lt;/nowiki>`
+    node-name  <nowiki>{attributes}[description]</nowiki>

 Top-level node names are enclosed in triple single quotes (e.g., `'''Event'''`), while other node names have at least one preceding asterisk (*) followed by a blank and then the name.
 The number of asterisks indicates the level of the node in the subtree.
 HED-3G node names can only contain alphanumeric characters, hyphens, and underbars.
 They cannot contain blanks and must be unique.
 HED (2G) and earlier versions allow blanks.
-Everything after the node name must be contained within `&lt;nowiki>&lt;/nowiki>` tags.
-Placeholder nodes have an empty node name, but are followed by a # enclosed in  `&lt;nowiki>&lt;/nowiki>` tags.
+Everything after the node name must be contained within `<nowiki></nowiki>` tags.
+Placeholder nodes have an empty node name, but are followed by a # enclosed in  `<nowiki></nowiki>` tags.

 **Example:** Different types of HED node specifications.

 **Top-level:**

 ```
     '''Property''' <nowiki>{extensionAllowed} [Subtree of properties.]</nowiki>